tenyokawamura/PREFLOW/README.md

 The number of spectral regions can be reduced by setting model parameters appropriately.

-The **PREFLOW** model also assumes the soft Comptonization and hard Comptonization illuminate the accretion disc, resulting in the reverberation.
+The **PREFLOW** model also assumes the soft Comptonization and hard Comptonization illuminate the accretion disc, resulting in reverberation.
-The reflection spectra are referred to as the soft reflection and hard reflection, respectively.
+The reflection spectra are referred to as soft reflection and hard reflection, respectively.
 The impulse response is simply assumed to be a top-hat function with two parameters, **t0** and **dt0**.

 The contribution of each spectral region to flux can be given in several ways, which makes **PREFLOW** have some flavors.